redconfetti/com.redconfetti/_posts/2024-06-15-configuring-roland-mc-303-presets-in-cubase.md

 DAWless jamming, and provides sample-based TR606, TR808, and TR909 sounds, as well as many other popular tones from 1996.

+Even though I knew it only supported up to 8 channels of MIDI as a sequencer, I didn't know that it does not record nor transmit mod-wheel, pitch bend, or other MIDI CC messages to external instruments.
+So it's not truly a sequencer, unless you're using it with the internal instruments.

+It can however be used as a sound module.

 ## Cubase Configuration

 I'm fairly new to configuring external MIDI devices for use with Cubase, but